How to care for your knitwear

 2. Do not use bleach.

 3. Turn your sweater inside out.
-This protects the outside surface fibers from pulling.
+This protects the outside surface fibers from pulling and felting.

 4. Let sweater soak for 20 minutes in cold water with mild detergent or shampoo.
 Do not knead or agitate.

 5. Gently wring or press with a towel to remove excess water.
 Excessive wringing will cause felting or damage the fibers.

 6. Lay flat to dry on a clothing rack.

-7. If necessary, iron at low temperature with a damp cloth or use a clothing steamer.
+7. If necessary, iron at low temperature with a damp cloth on top or use a clothing steamer.

-8. It is recommended that you store heavier sweaters folded instead of hanging.
-If your sweater gets stretch marks on the shoulders (from hanging), simply steam the area with a garment steamer (laying flat) or iron it and it will go back to its original shape.
+8. It is recommended that you store sweaters folded instead of hanging.
+If your sweater gets stretch marks on the shoulders (from hanging), simply steam the area with a clothing steamer (laying flat) or iron it and it will go back to its original shape.

 9. Beware of moths.
-We suggest storing your sweater freshly cleaned and in a sealed garment bag if your home has moths.
+We suggest storing your sweater (during long-term storage) freshly cleaned and in a sealed garment bag if your home has moths.

 10. Please do not wash your alpaca sweaters in the washing machine, as the friction that occurs during the washing cycle will give your sweater a felted effect or it will damage its surface.

 Follow us on Instagram @studio.fform